GlobalFishingWatch/map-client/README.md

 If set, an auth wall will be placed in front of the whole node server

 ### COMPLETE_MAP_RENDER
 If true, the map will display the header, and footer on the map page.
+If false, the app will only render the map (full window size) and the sidebar.

 #### EMBED_MAP_URL